-Yes.
+Yes if they are an approved lender in the CBILS scheme.
 You can approach your current lender who will inform you of their application process.
 Lenders are happy to take applications directly from their customers.
 Making a direct approach to a Lender without engaging an advisor will lower your costs of arranging a CBILS loan.

 Can I apply for CBILS with another lender if my current lender refuses?

 Yes.
 The lending decision is solely that of the Lender not that of the government or the British Business Bank.
 Different lenders have different risk appetite and may accept your proposal where your current lender may not.
 Different lenders will apply different pricing, terms and conditions to the loans, and you may wish to consider other lenders before committing to any facility agreement.